Blubberli/perspective-argument-retrieval/README.md

 fill out a questionnaire to get voting suggestions.
 The arguments are annotated with their stance regarding different political issues and are formulated by politicians to support their stance.
 As a consequence, the arguments are provided together with socio-cultural properties of the author (the politician who wrote the argument).

+> This repository contains experimental software and is published to give additional background details on the respective publication.

 ## Retrieve the data

 <b> License </b>
 The data is provided for research purposes and is not intended for commercial use.
 The data is licensed under the CC BY-NC 4.0 licence.
 By retrieving the data, you agree to the terms of this license.
 The copyright of the data lies with SmartVote.